bo-yang/bo-yang.github.io/_posts/2017-11-19-cpp-kill-detached-thread.md

 This post is not aimed to provide a magic to kill C++ thread with built-in C++ APIs - apologize for it.
 Instead, I am going to explain how to kill a C++ thread using native(OS/compiler-dependent) function.

-The related codes can be found on [my github](https://github.com/bo-yang/terminate_cpp_thread), which is built with GCC 4.8.5 and verified on CentOS 7.
+_The complete code in this post can be found on [my github](https://github.com/bo-yang/terminate_cpp_thread), which is built with GCC 4.8.5 and verified on CentOS 7._

 ### 1. `std::thread` destructor not work